a stack of bacon wrapped manicotti shells on a plate by a smoker

 smoked shotgun shells lined on a grill grate

-To make your filling, mix together finely chopped pulled pork, plain cream cheese, shredded cheddar cheese, your favorite BBQ seasoning, and diced jalapeños.
-When it comes to the jalapeños, you can make them as spicy or not as you wish.
+• Jalapeños – When it comes to the jalapeños, you can make them as spicy (or not) as you wish.
 The more seeds in the peppers, the spicier your Smoked Shotgun Shells will be.
 If you don’t love spice, remove all of the seeds.
 If you really don’t like spice, just skip the jalapeños altogether.

 assembled shotgun shells lined on a baking sheet